Sebastien-Raguideau/Ebame/StrainResolution.md

 Plan for the session:
 - learn how to launch the STRONG pipeline
 - learn the main step of the analysis, and it's expected output
-- (time dependant) introduction to snakemake and how to create your own pipeline

 ##  STRONG - Strain Resolution ON Graphs